Exafunction/codeium.nvim/README.md

 })
 ```

-### Show Codeium status in statusline
+### Show Windsurf status in statusline

-When using virtual text, Codeium status can be generated by calling `require('codeium.virtual_text').status_string()`.
+When using virtual text, Windsurf status can be generated by calling `require('codeium.virtual_text').status_string()`.
-It produces a 3 char long string with Codeium status:
+It produces a 3 char long string with Windsurf status:

 - `'3/8'` - third suggestion out of 8
-- `'0'` - Codeium returned no suggestions
+- `'0'` - Windsurf returned no suggestions
-- `'*'` - waiting for Codeium response
+- `'*'` - waiting for Windsurf response

 In order to show it in status line add following line to your `.vimrc`: